ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Experiment Results

 \subsection{Analysis of Block Size}

-Our inference strategy is compatible with semi-autoregressive remasking~\citep{nie2025large}.
+Our inference strategy is compatible with block-based diffusion methods~\citep{arriola2025block}.
 Specifically, during inference, the target sequence is partitioned into consecutive blocks of size $b$.
-These blocks are decoded sequentially, while our synergistic decoding algorithm is applied to each block as a single unit.
+These blocks are decoded sequentially, with our decoding algorithm applied within each block.
 Notably, the constraint $b\geqslant k$ must be satisfied, where $k$ is the size of a slot, the fundamental unit for parallel decoding in our method.

 Figure~\ref{fig: blockSize} illustrates the impact of block size $b$ on our method's performance and throughput (TPS).
 The figure reveals that both metrics exhibit non-monotonic trends as $b$ increases.
-The trend in performance arises from a trade-off between the planning horizon and modeling complexity.
-Specifically, while a larger $b$ allows the model to cover longer semantic units in a single plan to enhance coherence, it simultaneously imposes a greater challenge in generating larger, more complex blocks in an arbitrary order.
+The trend in performance arises from a trade-off between the global selection horizon and modeling complexity.
+Specifically, while a larger $b$ allows the model to cover longer semantic units in a single selection to enhance coherence, it simultaneously imposes a greater challenge in generating larger, more complex blocks in an arbitrary order.
 Similarly, the non-monotonic trend in throughput (TPS) is attributable to computational overhead.
 Although a larger $b$ provides more opportunities for parallelism, it forces the model to process a longer sequence containing many ``padded'' (i.e., yet-to-be-generated) positions.
 This significantly increases the latency of each decoding step, which eventually diminishes and then reverses the throughput gains observed with larger block sizes.

 Although performance fluctuates slightly with larger block sizes, \textsc{ReFusion}'s pass@1 decreases by only approximately 0.2\% relative to its peak as $b$ increases from 32 to 512.
-This robustness to block size highlights the model's ability to leverage strong diffusion-based planning to select the most appropriate slots for decoding across a wide range.
+This robustness to block size highlights the model's ability to leverage strong diffusion-based selection to select the most appropriate slots for decoding across a wide range.
 Collectively, these analyses reveal a robust and wide ``sweet spot,'' highlighted by the yellow shaded regions in Figures~\ref{fig:hyperPara} and \ref{fig: blockSize}, where \textsc{ReFusion} consistently surpasses the Qwen3-8B baseline in both performance and throughput (TPS).
 This superior operating zone corresponds to a block size $b \in [32, 128]$.